byerlikaya/SmartRAG/docs/en/index.md

                         <span class="text-gradient">SmartRAG</span>
                     </h1>
                                          <p class="hero-description">
-                         The most powerful .NET library for document processing and AI-powered conversations.
+                         A powerful .NET library for document processing and AI-powered conversations.
                          Upload your documents and chat with them using artificial intelligence.
                      </p>
                     <div class="hero-stats">